datacorner/pyBPPIBridge/README.md

 ### Load from an ODBC Data Source
 #### CLI
 * **-sourcetype** (Mandatory) odbc
 * **-configfile** (Mandatory) Config file with all configuration details (INI format, see the template below) if a file is specified for the -configfile parameter the parameter file must follow the INI format rules.
 Example/Template -> see the [config.ini-template](https://github.com/datacorner/pyBPPIBridge/blob/main/config.ini-template)  (rename it as an *.ini file)
+#### Capabilities
+* Get Data from an ODBC Data Source and load it into the BPPI Repository
 #### Example
 Launch the program in the shell (windows or linux) command line like this:
 ```